jdx/usage/docs/spec/reference/cmd.md

 cmd "config" after_help="shown after the command"

 # these are shown under --help
+# all help fields can be either inline params or separate nodes like
+# below for the *_long_help fields.
+Typically when a lot of space is needed
+# it's cleaner to use separate nodes.
+cmd "config" {
-cmd "config" before_long_help="shown before the command" cmd "config" long_help="longer description" cmd "config" after_long_help="shown after the command"
+  before_long_help "shown before the command" long_help "longer description" after_long_help "shown after the command"
+}

 cmd "list" {
   example "Basic usage" r#"